jewelsofthought/neshama/site/posts/parashot/Va_eira.md

 This lasted seven full days and all the Egyptians had to dig around the Nile to dig for water to drink.

-{Note: If the Egyptian necromancers had secret rites with which they could turn water to blood, surely Moses would have known that?
-And if not Moses, then surely G-d would have known?
+**Note**: If the Egyptian necromancers had secret rites with which they could turn water to blood, surely Moses would have known that?
+And if not Moses, then surely G-d would have known?{.note}

-It seems more and more, that G-d was setting up the final climax of the death of the first-born to show the world what He was capable of.}
+It seems more and more, that G-d was setting up the final climax of the death of the first-born to show the world what He was capable of.{.note}

-### Frogs **צְפַרְדְּעִ֔ים**
+### Frogs [צְפַרְדְּעִ֔ים]{dir="rtl"}

 Then the Lord says to Moses, "Go to Pharaoh, and say to him "Let My people go, so that they may serve Me.
 If you refuse, I will smite your borders with frogs.
 They will go up and come into your house and into your bedroom and upon your bed and into the house of your servants and into your people, and into your ovens and into your kneading troughs; and into you and into your people and into all your servants" (v26-29).

-{Note: "Into you and your people and your servants".
-How (and why) did these frogs enter into the people?}
+**Note**: "Into you and your people and your servants".
+How (and why) did these frogs enter into the people?{.note}

 ## Chapter 8